simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

     $ hledger-ui --begin 'this month' desc:market
     $ hledger-ui --register checking --cleared
     ```

+Normally the register screen shows transactions in the current account and any of its subaccounts
+(inclusive mode).
+If it was entered from accounts screen in flat mode,
+it shows transactions affecting this account specifically, without
+considering subaccounts (exclusive mode).
+As on the accounts screen you can toggle this with the `F` key.

 `C` toggles cleared mode, in which
 [uncleared transactions and postings](/journal.html#transactions) are